tyc/successfulunittest/manuscript/introduction.md

 I usually think of about this as getting all the small bricks that are part of a three storey house correct.
 The right type of bricks must be specified, and there must be test results that the bricks meet the specifications.
 Once satisfied with the results, I can safely proceed to build the house.
 If the bricks are not properly specified or tested, the house has the potential to collapse as the bricks are overstressed and will disintegrate.

-In writing this book, I have hope to close the gap of providing practical ideas to successful unit tests for your code.
+In writing this guide, I have hope to close the gap of providing practical ideas to successful unit tests for your code.

 ## Who should read this book